7 Ways to Make Budgeting Season Less Painful

 Why is this such a dreadful time of year?
 The year is making the turn to the backstretch and the finish line will soon be within sight.
 It’s typically the busiest time of year, and momentum is building.
 Yet, we are held accountable to meet or beat the numbers, and often managers or first-line budget preparers are just not educated in the whole budgeting and forecasting process.

-Here are some ways to make the season less like pulling teeth:
+Here are seven ways to make the season less like pulling teeth:

-Poor preparation often starts a rocky budgeting process.
-Don’t expect to just sit down and knock out a budget without being aware of market conditions and economic forecasts for your sub-market.
+Poor preparation often results in a rocky budgeting process.
+Don’t expect to just sit down and knock out a budget without being aware of market conditions, including economic forecasts for your sub-market.
 Marketing, demographic and economic changes impact leasing and retention and, in the end, profitability.

 Research prior to committing to revenue is critical.
 Corporations moving in and out of your market can have a substantial impact on the bottom line.

-Provide clear objectives and targets for your budget preparers.
-Ask what are the expectations for income growth and expense control?
-Also, is the property under review for renovation and how will that impact income and expenses?
-For novice budgeters this is critical information.
-Written guidance and checklists of what is expected and how to use your budgeting model is critical to success.
+It’s important to provide clear objectives and targets for your budget preparers so they have direction.
+Ask questions like “What are the expectations for income growth and expense control?”
+Also, “Is the property under review for renovation and how will that impact income and expenses?”
+For novice budgeters, this is critical information.
+Written guidance, checklists with what is expected, and guidance on how to use your budgeting model are critical to success.

-Projecting losses and gains and year-over-year growth without knowing your starting point is like a crapshoot.
+Projecting losses and gains and year-over-year growth without knowing your starting point is dangerous.
 Failing to forecast prior to budgeting eliminates all real hope of getting a true idea of YOY performance.
 Being able to compare end-of-year revenue at the beginning of the budget cycle is important.
 If starting numbers aren’t correct, you will be writing variance explanations each month to your owners.